Meet Robby Frantzis

 Connecticut agriculture is home to 5,521 farms spread across 381,539 acres averaging 69 acres and produces 22,000 jobs statewide.
 Greenhouse and nursery products account for over 50% of Connecticut agricultural production and is ranks 10th in the country for maple syrup production.
 The main commodities in Connecticut agriculture are greenhouse and nursery products, dairy products, chicken eggs, aquaculture and sweet corn.

 Rhode Island farmland covers about 10 percent of the smallest state land over 69,000 acres with 1,243 farms.
 Aquaculture is also a top producer in the Ocean State including 60 operations.
 Oysters are the number one aquaculture products in the state and are sold to farmers for eating.
 The main commodities in Rhode Island agriculture are greenhouse and nursery products, dairy products, sweet corn, aquaculture and apples.

 We Understand Agriculture in Your Area

-Conterra understands the challenges facing producers in the eastern regions of the United States.
-Agriculture in Ohio, Kentucky, Tennessee and Pennsylvania, the Carolinas, West Virginia and others face many challenges like volatile weather patterns.
+Conterra understands the challenges facing producers in the Southeast region of the United States.
+Cost of production and availability of products (parts, equipment and inputs) is also a problem farmers must adapt to.
 Drainage and water management is a problem facing many producers.
-Labor shortages are making it hard for farmers in the eastern regions to manage the efficiency of their operations.
+Labor shortages are making it hard for farmers in the southeastern regions to manage the efficiency of their operations.
 Conterra is here to provide financial solutions to help manage the many challenges the farmers and ranchers face in rural America.
 Robby Frantzis is our boots on the ground expert in your area.
 Contact Robby to learn more about Conterra’s lending programs.